Overview

 International students can also arrange to stay with friends or family – school authorities do not need to be involved in coordinating these arrangements.

 Section 12 in the Education Act indicates that it’s important to determine school and community capacity when considering an international student program.
-School authorities must consider the following:
+School authorities must:

-• The room that is available for international students must be assessed.
+- assess the room available for international students

 To manage these details and encourage school and community involvement, a steering committee may be established where all those affected by the program are represented.